ansble/Action/readme.md

 0. ajax resolution/integration for models
 0. Consider web components (considered... and moved on for now)
 0. simplify model set function?
+0. make the destroy function silence all events registered by the object it is called on
+0. dependency resolution integration with state machines
+0. Figure out the testing side of event driven FED in Action

 #### Release Names
 We'll use these folks as release names: http://en.wikipedia.org/wiki/List_of_action_film_actors